‘The Masked Singer’ spoilers: Yeti is …

+The Yeti has only performed once on “The Masked Singer” but he is the one to watch on the April 21 quarter-final, “Super 8 – The Plot Chickens.”
+He earned the last spot in the Super 8 after his surprise appearance on last week’s episode.
+The Yeti nailed his cover of “If It Isn’t Love” by New Edition and was put through by the four judges (Ken Jeong, Jenny McCarthy, Nicole Scherzinger and Robin Thicke).

+While the judges have an eye for spotting talent, they certainly don’t have an ear for identifying the singer hiding inside this cumbersome costume.
+Forget their wild guesses that the Yeti is Justin Bieber, Ray J or Taran Killam.
+We’ve taken another look at his performance and clues package and think we’ve figured out the real name of this monster talent.
+Keep reading for all “The Masked Singer” spoilers, including the true identity of the Yeti.

-The Yeti is Omarion, an all-around talent who is a rapper, singer, songwriter, actor and dancer.
+The Yeti is the rapper Omarion, who is also an actor and dancer.

-While the Yeti initially appeared to be immense, he turned out to be significantly shorter than Nick Cannon, who stands 6 feet tall; Omarion measures a mere 66 inches (5′ 6″).
+Omarion was part of the boy band B2K that was formed at the turn of the millenium.
+The R&B quartet released eight albums: one went platinum and two more going gold.
+Since going solo in 2005, Omarion has released six studio albums, with two of them going gold.
+As a group, the contestants on “The Masked Singer” have 25 gold and platinum records.

+Omarion’s second solo album, “21,” included the hit single “Ice Box”; that is certainly an apt description of the structure from which Yeti emerged in his first appearance.

+Omarion’s combined discography topped 5 million in sales; as a group, this season’s contenders on “The Masked Singer” have sold 55 million albums worldwide.

+This season’s contestants have earned 26 Grammy nominations.
+Omarion has reaped one bid for music’s highest honor.

-Among the most vivid images in the first clue package for Yeti was a shot of sandwich made with berries; Omarion’s full name is Omari Ishmael Grandberry.
+Among the most memorable images in Yeti’s clue package was a shot of sandwich made with berries; Omarion’s full name is Omari Ishmael Grandberry.

 The Yeti made a reference to firewood; Omarion was born and raised in Inglewood, a suburb of Los Angeles.